Arizona Living Landscape FAQ

 Animals: All efforts should be taken to keep Foreign or Domestic Animals away from eating or urinating or trampling on any part of plants or irrigation material causing damage.

 Termite Barrier: Often termite barriers are disturbed when installing landscape.
+You really don’t want to have termites, however, if you do get them then don’t worry.
+You can easily use someone like termite control los angeles to help you out.
+Your termite barrier might have been broken because you have been installing landscape.
 This is often unavoidable and the customer should always have their home retreated after installation by original company who holds your warranty whether termite barrier was disturbed or not.
 This should be expected and is not a warranty problem by Arizona Living Landscape.
 It should be considered in your landscape budget while in the planning process.
+If you find though that you do have termites in your house, then it might be a good idea to check out something like this Termite Control Kansas City to help you get rid of the problem if needs be.

-Yellowing of Leaves or premature leaf drop due to pest: This is generally a sign of over watering.
-Other possible problems are infestation of some sort or vitamin deficiency.
+Yellowing of Leaves or premature leaf drop due to pest: This is generally a sign of overwatering.
+Other possible problems are an infestation of some sort of vitamin deficiency.
 Or maybe just a normal cycle of the tree or plant.
 Often plants such as lantana and other plants may in late summer early fall, suffer from White Fly infestation.
 Some type of yuccas and cacti are prone to burrowing bugs that eat the item from the inside out killing it the process.
-Possible solutions can be as Simple as cutting back the watering or treating with appropriate pesticide.
+Possible solutions can be as simple as cutting back the watering or treating with an appropriate pesticide.
 A good insecticidal soap is effective against many harmful insects.
 These can also be found at any home improvement store.
 Pesticides should always be used with care and only when deemed necessary.
 But always act at first sign of problems rather than waiting.
-Consult your local nursery for best possible solutions.
+Consult your local nursery or a pest control company like the Economy Exterminators for the best possible solutions.

 Note: Good watering and fertilization schedule and removing debris and dead or dying limbs or branches is always good preventive medicine.